lab-paper-code/side/README.md

     > If you drag too much on the map, it could an occur error on the server.

-5. press the "Get Coordinate range" button to confirm the input of coordinates, then press the search button to review the query results.
+5. Press the "Get Coordinate range" button to confirm the input of coordinates

+6. Press the search button to review the query results.

-## Result Analysis
+## Example Results
 ### Point query
  * #### Spatiotemporal range query